bartolsthoorn/hubot-voice/README.md

 - Node.js
 - Ruby

-Copy all the files in this repo in your existing Hubot folder or create one like so:
+Copy all the files in this repo in your existing Hubot folder or create one like so, I named mine Cece:
 ```bash
 bin/hubot --create Cece
 ```